sezanzeb/alsa-control/README.md

 If you encounter problems, don't hesitate to open an issue in this repo!

+## Jack

+You can use this to control the volume while running jack.
+Firefox seems to prefer talking to jack directly over using the default device provided by the generated asoundrc though, so the volume change doesn't affect it.
+Before starting jack, the ALSA-Control GUI needs to be closed because jack can't acquire the input device as long as the level is monitored, or you select "none" as input in Cadence.

 ## Usage

 Install [alsa-control from the AUR](https://aur.archlinux.org/packages/alsa-control/) or run: